iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 ### Common real-world additions (when the environment is complex)

 When delivery includes external vendors, multiple internal teams, or heavy governance, I may also operate as a **Technical Project Manager** who coordinates cross-team dependencies, release readiness, and stakeholder reporting.
 I do not replace Scrum roles.
 I make sure the operating model stays clear by writing down who decides what.

+### How these roles map to me in practice (role coverage)

+In many environments, I am the **Technical Project Manager** running delivery coordination across teams and vendors.
+If the organization does not have a dedicated Scrum Master, I often cover the **Scrum Master** responsibilities (I run the Scrum events, remove impediments, and improve flow).
+I do not act as the **Product Owner** unless the organization explicitly assigns me that accountability.
+When a Product Owner exists, they own backlog priority and acceptance decisions, and I support them by translating stakeholder requests into sprint-ready backlog items (I clarify the outcome and scope, write or refine the user story or task, add testable acceptance criteria, identify dependencies and constraints such as access approvals and vendor inputs, split large work into smaller deliverable slices, and link the item to required evidence such as test results and release notes).
+I also capture decisions and make scope, date, and effort trade-offs explicit so changes stay visible and traceable.

 ### Decision rules (what prevents endless debates)